RichardLitt/standard-readme/README.md

   - Sections must appear in order delineated below.
 Optional sections may be omitted.
   - Must be new lines between each section.

+**Suggestions:**
+- A "Back to Top" link for longer sections can be useful, but is not required by any means.

 ### Sections

 #### Title